-7.1.1 Unserviceability markers shall be displayed wherever any portion of a taxiway, apron or holding bay is unfit for the movement of aircraft but it is still possible for aircraft to bypass the area safely.
-On a movement area used at night, unserviceability lights shall be used.

-Note: Unserviceability markers and lights are used for such purposes as warning pilots of a hole in a taxiway or apron pavement or outlining a portion of pavement, such as on an apron, that is under repair.
+- 7.4.1 Unserviceability markers shall be displayed wherever any portion of a taxiway, apron or holding bay is unfit for the movement of aircraft but it is still possible for aircraft to bypass the area safely.
+On a movement area used at night, unserviceability lights shall be used. - Note 1: Unserviceability markers and lights are used for such purposes as warning pilots of a hole in a taxiway or apron pavement or outlining a portion of pavement, such as on an apron, that is under repair.
 They are not suitable for use when a portion of a runway becomes unserviceable, nor on a taxiway when a major portion of the width becomes unserviceable.
-In such instances, the runway or taxiway is normally closed.
+In such instances, the runway or taxiway is normally closed. - Note 2: Procedures pertaining to the planning, coordination, monitoring and safety management of works in progress on the movement area are specified in the (AMC-CAR 139).

-7.1.2 Unserviceability markers and lights shall be placed at intervals sufficiently close so as to delineate the unserviceable area.
+7.4.2 Unserviceability markers and lights shall be placed at intervals sufficiently close so as to delineate the unserviceable area.